zachleat/esm-import-transformer/README.md

 # esm-import-transformer

 Can transform any ESM source code `import` URLs using an import maps object.
-Works in ES modules or in CJS.
+This package works in ES modules or in CJS.

 ```js
 // Before